2025 Guide to Dry Needling: One of Physiotherapy’s Most Effective Techniques

 In acupuncture, the theory is to help lessen the pain by targeting different acupuncture points throughout the body.
 Physiotherapists could leave the needle in the body for a time longer than 30 minutes to achieve the effect.

 In IMS, the same needles are used to release muscle tension, treat pain at its source.
-This is the form of dry needling Justin practices.
+This is the form of IMS needling Justin practices.
 Needles can be used by inserting and removing immediately, or can also leave them at a point for a longer period of time.
 Points are chosen by finding the muscle that is tight, some people call these trigger points, and loosening them.